MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/product-engineering/engineering-versions-product-category.md

 Other settings may inherit default values set up on the engineering product category, but those can be changed according to the system rules.

-To work with engineering product categories, go to **Project Oaktree \> Setup \> Engineering product category details**.
+To work with engineering product categories, go to **Engineering change management \> Setup \> Engineering product category details**.
 Then do one of the following:

 - To create a new category, select **New** from the Action Pane and then make settings as described in the following subsections.
 - To edit an existing category, select it from the list pane, select **Edit** on the Action Pane, and then make settings as described in the following subsections.